 Our commitment to our clients

 1. Neura is a Data Controller and not a Data Processor.
-This means that we are liable for maintaining security and privacy.
+This means that we determine the purposes, conditions and means of the processing of data and we are liable for maintaining security & privacy.
 That is why extremely regulated companies including Philips, AXA and various HIPAA-complaint brands (holding delicate health-related user information) work with us.
-Companies that work with Neura don’t send us any data but rather consume our data-driven insights.
+Companies that work with Neura don’t send us any data but rather consume our data-driven insights created from data that is independently collected by us.

 2. Neura doesn’t collect or use Advertising IDs.
 We don’t need them.
 We create an anonymous Neura ID for each user (example: xyz123).
 This can be related to an ADID or IDFA only by the customer, if needed.
 Never by Neura.